 Accommodation: Radisson Blu Durham or similar.

-Accommodation: 3 nights at Park Inn Hotel or similar.
+Accommodation: 3 nights at Holiday Inn or similar.

 Overview: Activities today will include a guided city walk in York to the cathedral, wall, shambles, Guild Hall, and the Yorvick Centre, followed by free time.
 York, or as the Roman founders called it, Eboracum, is on the River Ouse.
 This walled city has a very rich cultural background.
 It was a road hub which had navigable river connections to the sea at Hull and inland.
 York became a major railway centre beginning in 1839.